Ferenc02/Totte-Tattoo/src/backend/README.md

 # Backend: Tottes Tattoo 🎨🖋️

 ## Backend functionalities overview 🌟

 In this folder, called "backend", we keep the system for Totte's tattoo studio website.
 It handles bookings, consultations, and file uploading.

 ## Tools
 It is built with Node.js, using express, MongoDB & Mongoose.

 ## API Endpoints

-### Bokningar
+### Bookings
-- `GET /api/v1/booking` - Hämta alla bokningar
+- `GET /api/v1/booking` - Get all bookings
-- `POST /api/v1/booking` - Skapa en ny bokning
+- `POST /api/v1/booking` - Create a new booking
+- `GET /api/v1/booking/:id` - Get specific booking
+- `PUT /api/v1/booking/:id` - Update specific booking
+- `PATCH /api/v1/booking/:id` - Update part of specific booking

-### Konsultationer
+### Consultations
-- `GET /api/v1/consultation` - Hämta alla konsultationer
+- `GET /api/v1/consultation` - Get all consultations
-- `POST /api/v1/consultation` - Skapa en ny konsultation
+- `POST /api/v1/consultation` - Create a new consultation
-- `GET /api/v1/consultation/:id` - Hämta specifik konsultation
+- `GET /api/v1/consultation/:id` - Get specific consultation

-### Media (Under utveckling)
+### Media
-- `GET /api/v1/media` - Hämta alla media-filer
-- `POST /api/v1/media` - Ladda upp ny media
+- `GET /api/v1/media` - Get all media files

-- `PUT /api/v1/media/:id` - Uppdatera media
+### All bookings
+- `GET /api/v1/slots` - Get all booking slots

-## Projektstruktur
+## Architectural Decisions

+We decided to separate bookings and consultations into different endpoints to make a thorough and clear structure, and so more of us could practice creating endpoints.

+An alternative approach could have been to use a single booking model with a boolean flag for consultations, which would have simplified the backend structure since bookings an consultation share a lot of functionalities.